Trade directory · New Haven metro · Connecticut

 Permit Requirements

-City of New Haven requires permits for water heater replacement, new fixtures, pipe alterations, and sewer connections.
-Permit fees range $50-200.
-Submit through New Haven Building Department.
+New Haven requires permits for water heater replacement, new fixtures, water line work, and any plumbing in renovations.
+Permits range $50-200.
+Submit to New Haven Building Department with licensed contractor signature.

 §3